cleifwork/GAUTOCHARGER/README.md

 - [@cleifwork](https://www.github.com/cleifwork)

 ## Environment Variables
-To run this project, you will need to add your google app password in the `g_creds.config` file
+To run this project, you need to generate and add your [google app password](https://myaccount.google.com/apppasswords) in the `g_creds.config` file

 ## Installation